 - Living with a medical condition

-- Have child care recommended by the Ministry of Children and Family Development (MCFD
+- Have child care recommended by the Ministry of Education and Child Care (MECC)

 For information on how to apply for the Affordable Child Care Benefit contact the Ministry website at: https://www2.gov.bc.ca/gov/content/family-social-supports/caring-for-young-children/child-care-funding/child-care-benefit